 4. Data Storytelling and Narrative Visualization

 Beyond static charts, there's a growing emphasis on crafting compelling narratives with data.
 This involves guiding the viewer through a sequence of visualizations, annotations, and interactive elements to tell a clear and engaging story.
-The goal is not just to present data, but to persuade, inform, and inspire action.

 5. Enhanced Interactivity and Personalization

-An interactive dashboard with multiple filters and customization options being manipulated by a user icon
+An interactive dashboard with multiple filters and customization options

 6. Ethical and Responsible Visualization